 Within the skill domains, seven of the ten reading standards are assessed on the Reading MCA.
-Standards 7 and 9, and standard 10 are best assessed using classroom measures and are not assessed on the MCA.
+Standards 7, 9, and 10 are best assessed using classroom measures and are not assessed on the Reading MCA.

 Science MCA Content Areas

 The Science MCA content areas in grades 5 and 8 include all four strands and in high school two strands are included from the 2009 Minnesota Academic Standards in Science.